The Poor Fund of the Worshipful Company of Fan Makers

 The Poor Fund of the Worshipful Company of Fan Makers (registered charity 229911) was established in 1963 and serves as the charitable arm of one of London's historic Livery Companies.
 The Company itself was incorporated by Royal Charter in 1709 during the reign of Queen Anne and is the 76th Livery Company in order of precedence.
 As fan making is now predominantly done by machines rather than craftsmen, the Company has evolved into a charitable establishment with the motto “Arts and Trade United.”

 The Poor Fund has general charitable objectives, making grants from donations by liverymen of the Worshipful Company and income from investments.
-In their most recent reporting year, charitable donations exceeded £103,000.
-The organization is governed by 5 trustees and supported by 19 volunteers, with grants and investments kept under review by trustees supported by a Charities Working Group.
-The Company is known among its peers as “the friendly company” and maintains long-term relationships with grant recipients, with liverymen regularly visiting supported organizations.
+The organisation reports charitable donations exceeding £103,000 annually.
+The charity is governed by 5 trustees and supported by 12 volunteers, with grants and investments kept under review by trustees supported by a Charities Working Group.
+The Company is known among its peers as “the friendly company” and maintains long-term relationships with grant recipients, with liverymen regularly visiting supported organisations.

 Funding Priorities